Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 As we witness the unbelieving servant trampled to death, we are reminded that God, in merciful grace, gives you and gives me many warnings against unbelief, including the tragic example of the king’s servant.

 For the last verse of John chapter 3 sums up all of history.
-John 3:36 sums up the life and death of the unbelieving servant, but it also sums up every person’s life, including yours and mine, as it declares: “He who believes in the Son has eternal life; but he who does not obey the Son will not see life, but the wrath of God abides on him.”
+John 3:36 sums up the life and death of the unbelieving servant, but it also sums up every person’s life, including yours and mine, as it declares: “Whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him.”

 May you and I not be like the unbelieving servant, or double-minded like King Joram.
-Instead, by God’s grace may we joyfully believe in the Lord Jesus Christ, this evening and always!
+Instead, by God’s grace, may we have joyful saving faith in Christ alone, today and always!
 Amen!

 Bulletin Outline: